What are dial plans?

 A dial plan's scope determines the hierarchical level at which the dial plan can be applied.
-The scopes are different than in a Skype for Business Server on-premises deployment.
-Clients obtain the appropriate dial plan through provisioning settings that are automatically provided when users log on to Teams or Skype for Business Online.
-As an administrator, you can manage and assign dial plan scope levels by using Remote PowerShell.
+Clients get the appropriate dial plan through provisioning settings that are automatically provided when users sign in to Teams.
+As an admin, you can manage and assign dial plan scope levels by using the Microsoft Teams admin center or Remote PowerShell.

-In Teams and Skype for Business Online, there are two types of dial plans: service scoped and tenant (which is for your organization) scoped.
-A service scoped dial plan is defined for every country or region where the Office 365 Phone System is available.
-Each user is automatically assigned the service country dial plan that matches the Office 365 Usage Location assigned to the user.
+In Teams, there are two types of dial plans: service-scoped and tenant-scoped (which is for your organization).
+A service-scoped dial plan is defined for every country or region where Phone System is available.
+Each user is automatically assigned the service country dial plan that matches the usage location assigned to the user.
 You can't change the service country dial plan, but you can create tenant scoped dial plans, which augment the service country dial plan.
 As clients are provisioned, they obtain an "effective dial plan," which is a combination of the service country dial plan and the appropriately scoped tenant dial plan.
 Therefore, it's not necessary to define all normalization rules in tenant dial plans as they might already exist in the service country dial plan.

-Tenant dial plans can be further broken into two scopes - tenant scope or user scope.
-If a tenant defines and assigns a user scoped dial plan, then that user will be provisioned with an effective dial plan of the user's service country dial plan and the assigned user dial plan.
-If a tenant defines a tenant scoped dial plan but doesn't assign a user scoped dial plan, then that user will be provisioned with an effective dial plan of the user's service country dial plan and the tenant dial plan.
+Tenant dial plans can be further broken into two scopes - tenant-scope or user-scope.
+If a tenant defines and assigns a user-scoped dial plan, that user will be provisioned with an effective dial plan of the user's service country dial plan and the assigned user dial plan.
+If a tenant defines a tenant-scoped dial plan but doesn't assign a user-scoped dial plan, then that user will be provisioned with an effective dial plan of the user's service country dial plan and the tenant dial plan.

-The following is the inheritance model of dial plans in Teams and Skype for Business Online.
+The following is the inheritance model of dial plans in Teams.

 The following are the possible effective dial plans:

-Service Country If no tenant scoped dial plan is defined and no tenant user scoped dial plan is assigned to the provisioned user, the user will receive an effective dial plan mapped to the service country associated with their Office 365 Usage Location.
+Service Country If no tenant scoped dial plan is defined and no tenant user scoped dial plan is assigned to the provisioned user, the user will receive an effective dial plan mapped to the service country associated with their usage location.

-Tenant Global - Service Country If a tenant user dial plan is defined but not assigned to a user, the provisioned user will receive an effective dial plan consisting of a merged tenant dial plan and the service country dial plan associated with their Office 365 Usage Location.
+Tenant Global - Service Country If a tenant user dial plan is defined but not assigned to a user, the provisioned user will receive an effective dial plan consisting of a merged tenant dial plan and the service country dial plan associated with their usage location.

-Tenant User - Service Country If a tenant user dial plan is defined and assigned to a user, the provisioned user will receive an effective dial plan consisting of the merged tenant user dial plan and the service country dial plan associated with their Office 365 Usage Location.
+Tenant User - Service Country If a tenant user dial plan is defined and assigned to a user, the provisioned user will receive an effective dial plan consisting of the merged tenant user dial plan and the service country dial plan associated with their usage location.